 Co-operative banks in Germany

 Co-operative banks in Germany make up the third pillar.
-There are more than 1,000 independent co-operative institutions, many of them operating under the Volksbanken und Raiffeisenbanken umbrella.
+There are nearly 1,000 independent co-operative institutions, many of them operating under the Volksbanken und Raiffeisenbanken umbrella.

 Online banks (Direkt Banks) in Germany

 Many of the commercial, public, and co-operative banks in Germany also have online banking options, and there are also a number of online-only and mobile-only banks that have emerged in recent years.
 Online banking in Germany is fairly straightforward and very common.
 Besides most German banks offering online services, a number of banks focus solely on online banking.